Star Wars: Episode I – The Phantom Menace: Legacy

 A month after the film's release, "Weird Al" Yankovic released the parody song and music video "The Saga Begins", in which he interprets the film's plot from Obi-Wan's point of view to the tune of Don McLean's "American Pie"; this was included as a bonus feature on a 2011 Star Wars Blu-ray.
 June 1999 also had South Park parodying Jar Jar Binks in the episode "Jakovasaurs", which had the townspeople of South Park getting annoyed at extraterrestrials who spoke and behaved similarly to Jar Jar to reflect the hatred writers Matt Stone and Trey Parker had for the character.

 The film is known for starting the Lego Star Wars toyline, which has become one of Lego's most successful licensed brands.
 Darth Maul's lightsaber-fighting style served as the inspiration for the 2003 viral video Star Wars Kid.
-Maul, who appears to die in The Phantom Menace, was resurrected for the animated series Star Wars: The Clone Wars, and he also appears in Star Wars Rebels and in Solo: A Star Wars Story (2018).
-(Note: This marked his first live-action appearance since The Phantom Menace.)
-Maul will return in an upcoming animated television series, Star Wars: Maul - Shadow Lord.
+Maul, who appears to die in The Phantom Menace, was resurrected for the animated series Star Wars: The Clone Wars, and he also appears in Star Wars Rebels, Solo: A Star Wars Story (2018) (Note: This marked his first live-action appearance since The Phantom Menace.) and Star Wars: Maul - Shadow Lord.
 (Note: This television series takes place after the events of Star Wars: The Clone Wars.)
 In 2012, IGN named Maul the 16th-greatest Star Wars character.
 A similar weapon to his dual-bladed lightsaber appears in Star Wars: The Rise of Skywalker (2019).